 I cried for you on the kitchen floor,

-She’s really in love, she writes in the second verse: Yes, she wanted to betray him, but even at that moment she was thinking to him.
+She’s really in love, she writes in the second verse: Yes, she wanted to betray him, but even at the moment of betrayal, she was thinking of him.
 And without giving any explanation, she runs to meet him.
-Next scene, they are chatting and crunching something (the detail of the chips creates, with very few words, the idea of one of their habitual conversations).
-She knows who she wants and she is grateful that he didn’t run away: they come back together, they will leave this episode behind.

-The singer-songwriter is wonderful on creating a climax with music and words and then breaking it in last stanza, making us even more empathic: thinking back to that conversations, she’s afraid that he changes his mind, sad for having disappointed him again.
+The singer-songwriter is wonderful at creating a climax with music and words, and she saves it for the last stanza, making it even more empathetic.
+She thinks back to her conversations, afraid that he will change his mind, and sad for having disappointed him again.

 Sweet reunion Jamaica and Spain,